Triston Casas Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Guardians' 3.83 team ERA ranks eighth across all league pitching staffs.

-- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (59 total, one per game).
+- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (59 total, one per game).

-- The Guardians are sending Bieber (4-3) to the mound to make his 13th start of the season.
-He is 4-3 with a 3.72 ERA and 53 strikeouts in 75 2/3 innings pitched.
+- Bibee (1-1) gets the starting nod for the Guardians in his eighth start of the season.
+He's put together a 3.20 ERA in 39 1/3 innings pitched, with 40 strikeouts.

-- The righty's last appearance came on Wednesday against the Baltimore Orioles, when he tossed four innings, surrendering seven earned runs while allowing eight hits.
+- In his most recent outing on Thursday against the Minnesota Twins, the right-hander tossed five innings, allowing three earned runs while surrendering six hits.

+- In seven games this season, the 24-year-old has a 3.20 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .234 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.